finpol-yaoi/finpol-yaoi/README.md

 ★ quick disclaimer i dont see usa and uk as family so do not come after me for shipping it . there is no " canon " to countryhumans , it's up to interpretation , and in mine they are not a family . i do not care about the fandom majority as im only in it to do my own thing and not listen to others about that , im not accepting any criticism

+★ another disclaimer , i am not a part of the polish group in the CH area . i do not want to be involved in any form of drama that is related to them

-★ standard dni , proship , under 13 , doubles , TR cosplayers or anything like that ( including fictkins etc bc ive seen a few of you ... wtf )
+★ standard dni , proship , right wing people , under 13 , doubles , TR cosplayers or anything like that ( including fictkins etc bc ive seen a few of you ... wtf )

 ▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄